vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 [...]
 {% endhighlight %}

-Then i ran the jenkins.py from JavaUnserializeExploits and the file in /tmp is successfully created.
+Then I ran the jenkins.py from JavaUnserializeExploits and the file in /tmp is successfully created.
 The following is the log printed by jenkins:

 {% highlight Java linenos %}